From Better Homes & Gardens: 3 easy steps to completely transform your living room

 My project to turn the atrium into a light-filled escape for reading and working out in all weather continues.
 Time for a carriage lamp, a jute rug, a caterpillar sofa and chair, antique table lamp, and a coffee table I bought for my first apartment.

-Turning an atrium into an all-weather escape for reading and working out.
+Designing an all-weather atrium for reading and working out.
 Part II

 The atrium is a work in progress, and we’re getting there.
 The natural light in this room will be a head-saver during those long winter months—a place to exercise and read.